Human Trafficking in [Cuba] [other countries]

 The Commercial Sexual Exploitation of Children

-The Republic of Cuba [map] consists of the island of Cuba and numerous adjacent islands in the Caribbean Sea.
-Havana is its capital and largest city.
 The government continues to balance the need for economic loosening against a desire for firm political control.
-It has undertaken limited reforms to increase enterprise efficiency and alleviate serious shortages of food, consumer goods, and services.
-The average Cuban's standard of living remains at a lower level than before the depression of the 1990s.
+It has rolled back limited reforms undertaken in the 1990s to increase enterprise efficiency and alleviate serious shortages of food, consumer goods, and services.
+The average Cuban's standard of living remains at a lower level than before the downturn of the 1990s, which was caused by the loss of Soviet aid and domestic inefficiencies.
+[The World Factbook, U.S.C.I.A.
+2009]

 CAUTION: The following links and accompanying text have been culled from the web to illuminate the situation in Cuba.
 Some of these links may lead to websites that present allegations that are unsubstantiated, misleading or even false.
 No attempt has been made to validate their authenticity or to verify their content.